Overview

 Figure 12: Unit consumption of energy‐intensive products (toe/t)

-Source: ODYSSEEGreece's total final energy consumption for industry decreased by 38% from 2000 to 2018.
-Main drivers for this decrease are energy savings, reduced activity and structural changes.
-The majority of energy reduction is due to the energy savings resulting from the implementation of energy efficiency improvement measures, which contributed to decrease the final energy consumption of industry sector by 1.61 Mtoe (36% reduction -Figure 13).
-The reduced activity and structural changes have also contributed to reduce the industry’s final consumption by 0.96 and 0.49 Mtoe, respectively.
-“Others“ correspond mainly to the “negative” savings due to inefficient operations in industry during the recession.
+Greece's total final energy consumption for industry decreased by 42% from 2000 to 2021, mainly due to the energy savings (-1.83 Mtoe), resulting from the implementation of energy efficiency improvement measures as well as reduced activity (-1.62 Mtoe) and structural changes (0.44 Mtoe).
+“Others“ (1.13 Mtoe) corresponded mainly to the “negative” savings due to inefficient operations in industry during the recession.

 Figure 13: Main drivers of the energy consumption variation in industry

-Source: ODYSSEEThe 4th NEEAP of Greece, published in 2017, gives the measures implemented in industry sector.
-The grant of business loans with favourable terms under the project "Innovative Entrepreneurship, Supply Chain, Food, Drinks" as well as other Financial incentives, such as incentives for relocation of enterprises, led to the achievement of energy saving (Table 4).
+Greece's National Energy and Climate Plan (NECP), published in December 2019, gives an overview of the measures implemented in the industrial sector.
+The grant of business loans with favourable terms under the project "Innovative Entrepreneurship, Supply Chain, Food, Drinks" as well as other Financial incentives, such as incentives for relocation of enterprises, led to the achievement of energy savings (Table 4).

 Table 4: Sample of policies and measures implemented in the industry sector